colejarczyk/doc/api/campaign.rst

 Get a collection of campaigns exported to a CSV file
 ----------------------------------------------------

-To retrieve a paginated list of campaigns exported to a CSV file you need to call the ``/api/campaign/bought/export/csv`` endpoint with the ``GET`` method.
+To retrieve a paginated list of campaigns exported to a CSV file, you need to call the ``/api/campaign/bought/export/csv`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^